-- 13.1 Gwent Safeguarding Board (previously South East Wales Safeguarding Children's Board SEWSCB) provides ongoing training, advice and guidance on all matters of Safeguarding children.
+- 13.1 Gwent Safeguarding Board provides ongoing training, advice and guidance on all matters of Safeguarding children.
 Our school welcomes partnership working that promotes the health and welfare of our pupils and considers Gwent Safeguarding information to be of enormous value to our school and staff development. - 13.2 Research and case reviews have consistently emphasised the need for good inter-agency communication, constructive professional challenge and the swift resolution of professional differences of opinion.
 Our school remain committed to playing a full and active part in contributing to children's multi-agency plans.
-We will openly and constructively challenge colleagues under the Resolving Professional Differences guidance to achieve best outcomes for children - 13.3 Our school are fully committed to the protection and development of all our pupils and view the Gwent Safeguarding information as a vital tool with which to forward this agenda.
+We will openly and constructively challenge colleagues under the Resolving Professional Differences guidance to achieve best outcomes for children - 13.3 Our school is fully committed to the protection and development of all our pupils and view the Gwent Safeguarding information as a vital tool with which to forward this agenda.
 All staff are aware that full information on various themes are available on the Gwent Safeguarding website www.gwentsafeguarding.org.uk